Your Educentric Team

 Jyoti Malhan

-Jyoti is an accomplished educational leader who has founded two nationally recognized schools in Houston ISD, both celebrated for innovative design, student learning, and exceptional academic success.
-Guided by the belief that all students can excel with the right environment, she combines visionary leadership with managerial excellence to create high-performing schools that serve as models for urban education.
-As a founding principal, Jyoti opened a school in just three months, successfully recruiting families, hiring an outstanding team of educators, and building a collaborative culture focused on student achievement.
-Under her leadership, her schools quickly gained recognition from the Texas Education Agency, Children at Risk, and Magnet Schools of America.
-Her leadership emphasizes innovative school design, unique curricula, and a “whatever it takes” team approach.
-Today, both of her schools are regarded as exemplary urban models, replicated across Texas and the nation—demonstrating her ability to turn bold ideas into transformative results for students and communities.
+Jyoti Malhan is an accomplished educational leader who founded two nationally recognized schools in Houston ISD, both celebrated for innovative design and exceptional academic results.
+Guided by the belief that all students can excel with the right environment, she has demonstrated the ability to build high-performing schools from the ground up — including opening one school in just three months by recruiting families, hiring educators, and establishing a culture of achievement.
+Both schools earned recognition from the Texas Education Agency, Children at Risk, and Magnet Schools of America, and have been replicated across Texas and the nation as models of urban education.
+Jyoti serves Educentric as a Navigator, with particular expertise in school design, instructional innovation, and turnaround leadership.

 Navigator